-Following the discussion, the committee must reach a consensus on the degree to which the proposal satisfies each of the fund's objectives.
-The committee must also formulate a detailed assessment on: the overall impact of MSI funding on the scientific excellence of the research program(s); the outcomes and impacts of the research; the governance, management and operations of the facility; and, the extent to which the facility has addressed award conditions (where applicable) and progressed on the initial Expert Committee recommendations.
+Following the discussion, the committee must reach a consensus on the degree to which the proposal satisfies each of the assessment criteria.
+The committee must also formulate a detailed assessment on: the overall impact of MSI funding on the scientific excellence of the research program(s); the outcomes and impacts of the research; the governance, management and operations of the facility; and, the extent to which the facility has addressed the concerns raised in the previous review and progressed on the initial Expert Committee recommendations.

 The committee is also asked to provide both an evaluation of the budget as well as a funding recommendation that takes into account the above assessment and needs of the facility for the 2020-23 period.
-The committee must carefully review the 2020-23 budget requests and only recommend funding that is fully justified and necessary to meet the objectives of the MSI Fund.
+The committee must carefully review the 2020-23 budget requests and only recommend funding that is fully justified and necessary to meet the objectives of the MSI Fund as reflected by the five assessment criteria.
+If the overall demand for CFI funds exceeds the resources available, the CFI will ask Expert Committees to provide options to fit within the overall fund envelope.